seamoon224/CE6190/README.md

 # Zero-shot Referring Image Segmentation with Global-Local Context Features

-For repreduction, dataset and checkpoints can refer to: https://github.com/Seonghoon-Yu/Zero-shot-RIS/issues/5
+For reproduction, dataset and checkpoints can refer to: https://github.com/Seonghoon-Yu/Zero-shot-RIS/issues/5

 This repogitory store the code for implementing the Global-Local CLIP algorithm for zero-shot referring image segmentation.